 What atmosphere is better than the one hanging over Christmas markets?
 If you are a lover of the holidays, you will understand the feeling of what holding a cheesy decorated mug filled with hot wine brings.
-The glittering lights above you, adorably decorated gift stalls and carefully constructed skating rinks bring warmth in your bones, despite your numb cheeks.
+The glittering lights above you, adorably decorated gift stalls and carefully constructed skating rinks bring warmth to your bones, despite your numb cheeks.
 And though Germany is arguably the best country to go to for these markets, the Netherlands is not too far behind in extravagance.

 Where the Christmas magic happens

 This year, Maastricht will be celebrating the 14th anniversary of its Christmas Market.
-Going on from November 28 – December 29, the city closes the shopping streets between the Vrijthof and the river from cars, paving way for the ferris wheel and stalls.
+Going on from November 28 – December 29, the city closes the shopping streets between the Vrijthof and the river from cars, paving way for the Ferris wheel and stalls.
 It has gained a lot of popularity over time and has welcomed over a million people a year.

 Doordrecht offers 200 stalls, making it the largest market in the country!
-From the 16th – 18th of December, the city offers live music, a groen markt and skating rink.
-You will become lost in the historic streets and eventually find yourself at the inland harbor.
+From the 16th – 18th of December, the city offers live music, a groen markt and a skating rink.
+You will become lost in the historic streets and eventually find yourself at the inland harbour.
 It has everything a Christmas market should have and with this market right at your doorstep, you won’t need to make the trip to Germany to be wowed.

 And now we have saved probably the most unique for last: Valkenburg, which brings Christmas markets to a whole other level- literally.
 The underground market opens from November 18th – December 23rd and it is something you need to see to believe.
 The entrance of the Municipal Cave will lead you to tunnels stretching 10 kilometres beneath the Cauberg.
-And don’t think that Valkenburg limits themselves to an underground market; the whole city becomes a winter wonderland and is known for their well organized routes and wonderful atmosphere.
+And don’t think that Valkenburg limits itself to an underground market; the whole city becomes a winter wonderland and is known for their well-organized routes and wonderful atmosphere.

 We hope you take the opportunity to try out at least one of these fantastic events!